 Have you ever noticed a beehive up close?
 What happens when a beehive reaches a critical mass?
-The queen bee leaves the hive and she takes half the workers with her.
+The queen bee leaves the hive and takes half the workers with her.
 They swarm and build a new hive.
 This action is done almost automatically.
 There is no one controlling or instructing the bees.
 The queen bee is a kind of servant-leader who just assigns the role to the worker bees in the new colony.
-The practice of ‘Swarming technology’ in Agile Management systems is inspired by this bee- behavior.
+This bee- behavior inspires the practice of ‘Swarming technology’ in Agile Management systems.
 Swarming technology is also called Mobbing.

 More recently, in his book The Smart Swarm, Peter Miller outlines valuable business lessons from nature:

 “From honeybee swarms, we’ve learned that groups can reliably make good decisions in a timely matter as long as they seek diversity of knowledge.
 By studying termite mounds we’ve seen how even small contributions to a shared project can create something useful.
 Finally, flocks of starlings have shown us how, without direction from a single leader, members of a group can coordinate their behavior with amazing precision simply by paying attention to their nearest neighbor.”